-- Rule 4 STUDENT DRESS (Respect/Responsibility): A student will maintain personal attire and grooming standards that promote safety, health, and acceptable standards of social conduct, and are not disruptive to the educational environment.
-This will include student clothing that materially and substantially disrupts classes or other school activities, including but not limited to gang articles of clothing.
-Please see the dress code at your school. - Rule 5 PERSONAL PROPERTY (Responsibility): A student is permitted to bring or possess only objects that have an educational purpose and will not distract from teaching or learning.
+- Rule 5 PERSONAL PROPERTY (Responsibility): A student is permitted to bring or possess only objects that have an educational purpose and will not distract from teaching or learning.
 Students are permitted to sell items on campus only as part of an approved school activity.
 (All other items will be confiscated and returned to the parent at a mutually agreed upon time, not to exceed one calendar week.)
 The following are among the list of prohibited items: - A. Personal Technology Devices: A personal technology device (PTD) is a portable Internet-accessing device that is not the property of the district that can be used to transmit communications by voice, written characters, words or images, share information, record sounds, process words, and/or capture images, such as a laptop computer, tablet, smartphone, cellphone, personal digital assistant or E-Reader.
 A student may possess and use a PTD on school property, at after-school activities and at school-related functions, provided that during school hours and on a school bus, the PTD remains off and put away.
-With the approval of the superintendent, a principal may permit students to possess and use PTDs during the school day for educational purposes.
+With the approval of the super-intendent, a principal may permit students to possess and use PTDs during the school day for educational purposes.
 "Educational purposes" include student education, research and career development.
 Possession of a PTD by a student is a privilege, which may be revoked for violations of the Code of Student Conduct.
 Violations may result in the confiscation of the PTD (to be returned only to a parent) and/or other disciplinary actions.
 The district is not responsible for theft, loss, or damage to PTDs or other electronic devices brought onto CMS property.
 Students permitted to use PTDs during the school day must follow all rules set forth in Policy IJNDB, Regulation IJNDB-R, and sign the Student Internet Use Agreement. - B. Toys, games (electronic and other), electronic smoking devices, pagers and other electronic equipment: Possession of these or any similar devices without permission of the administration is prohibited.
 Possession of a toy gun that is a reasonable facsimile of an actual weapon is a violation of Rule 29, Weapons and Dangerous Objects.